 1) Ask ‘What’s the worst that can happen?’ — When you answer this you realize that the worst thing is really not that bad.

 2) Make a Plan B — After you’ve determined the worst thing you can counter it by coming up with Plan B (and even C if you want to feel more at ease).

-3) Create a To-Do List — Write out all the things you need to do today then cross out the things you don’t actually need to do today.
+3) Create a To-do List — Write out all the things you need to do today then cross out the things you don’t actually need to do today.
 Of what’s left, prioritize your list.

 4) Do it — Move down your priority list, focusing on ONE thing at a time (no multitasking).”

-—Lydia Di Francesco, wellness consultant, Ottawa, CA
+—Lydia Di Francesco, wellness consultant, Ottawa, ON, Canada

 Imagine the Earth under your feet